In our online RIE® Parent-Infant Guidance™ Class, we talked about different questions and concerns, such as:

 Power struggles are never pleasant and it takes time to shift the relationship back to cooperation.

 I will try to summarize what helps to not get into a power struggle in the first place.

 Few ideas on how to approach an issue with respect and consideration of your child’s perspective:

 Offer a variety of experiences: exploration, play, food, nature, music, books and etc. Create a safe “yes” space – it will allow you to limit the number of times you need to say “no.”

 All this will add to self-motivation, initiation, self-entertaining, healthy habits, curiosity, and cooperation.

 It is hard to make healthy choices when you have very few options to choose from.
 This is why a variety of experiences is essential.
 For example: When a 6-year-old child only likes to play with Legos, it might be difficult to have him choose other activities besides gadgets and TV.

-2. Support independence by allowing free play, free exploration, feeding by themself, actively participating in the caregiving routine).
-It can be tempting to show a young child how to play with toys, especially when toddlers move to more complicated toys with some cost and effect features such as sorters, puzzles and stacking rings… wait and see what your child will decide to do with the toy.
+Support independence by allowing free play, free exploration, feeding by themself, and actively participating in the caregiving routine).
+It can be tempting to show a young child how to play with toys, especially when toddlers move to more complicated toys with some cost-and-effect features such as sorters, puzzles, and stacking rings… wait and see what your child will decide to do with the toy.

-5. Narrate, talk with your child about why you do things the way you do them.
+Narrate, and talk with your child about why you do things the way you do them.
 When we narrate, we help children process and integrate the information.